 Federal Reserve Board Garden

-The redesign incorporated new seating sheltered by earth berms planted with broad masses of perennials and grasses which also channeled views in and out to the Mall.
-Central and side lawn panels were scaled to host rotating large scale sculpture exhibits.
-The design incorporates elements of Patton’s earlier design including a large, dramatic fountain which animated the space; raised planters which provided spatial variety, and site-specific, modern lighting standards.
+The redesign incorporated new seating sheltered by earthen berms, planted with broad masses of perennials and grasses that also channeled views in and out to the Mall.
+Central and side lawn panels were scaled to host rotating large-scale sculpture exhibits.
+The design incorporates elements of Patton’s earlier design including a large, dramatic fountain, which animated the space; raised planters, which provided spatial variety, and site-specific, modern lighting standards.